 Necessity

-In rare situations, commission of a crime might be necessary to prevent greater harm either to property or to a person.
-See CALCRIM 3403 Jury Instructions for more information about necessity defense.
+In rare situations, the commission of a crime might be necessary to prevent greater harm either to property or to a person.
+See CALCRIM 3403 Jury Instructions for more information about the necessity defense.

 In certain criminal cases, facts and circumstances might lead our criminal defense lawyers to use more than one of the options listed above.
-Every case his unique and will need to be closely examined to determine an appropriate strategy for best outcome.
+Every case is unique and will need to be closely examined to determine an appropriate strategy for the best outcome.

 If you have been accused of a crime, our criminal defense attorneys will review your case and options.
-For more information about defenses to crimes, call us for a free case evaluation.
+Call us for a free case evaluation for more information about defenses to crimes.